john

 Contemporary hits like Call of Duty show how creators extend lifecycles with seasonal content and toolkits for communities.
 New IP are launching smaller, iterating quickly, and scaling with feedback loops.

-Technologies such as voice-driven commands and tactile haptics make sandboxes feel reactive and alive.
-Meanwhile, modding communities and modding communities encourage experiences that learn from player behavior.
+Technologies such as persistent worlds and persistent worlds make sandboxes feel reactive and alive.
+Meanwhile, metaverse economies and modding communities encourage experiences that learn from player behavior.

-Risks remain: discoverability, data privacy, and energy consumption can stall momentum if neglected.
+Risks remain: long-term monetization, discoverability, and data privacy can stall momentum if neglected.
 Studios investing in moderation, security, and ethical data use will fare better long term.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.